Who Won Awards Season?

 Total: 35

-I don’t think Denzel thought he was going to going to get a nomination for Roman J. Israel, Esq., but now that he’s got one, he sure isn’t going to let it get in the way of whatever else he had planned.
+I don’t think Denzel thought he was going to get a nomination for Roman J. Israel, Esq., but now that he’s got one, he sure isn’t going to let it get in the way of whatever else he had planned.
 A year after sitting through the whole rigmarole for Fences, he simply can’t be bothered to do it again.

 15. Daniel Kaluuya